Ephraim-usc/egrm/README.rst

 This option is only for trees2egrm, not trees2mtmrca.
 With this option turned on, the algorithm will output the varGRM in addition to eGRM, while roughly doubling the compuation time.

+    [--genetic_map] or [--map]

+A (comma/space/tab separated) three-column file with first column specifying the physical position in bp and the third column specifying the genetic position in cM.
+The second column is not used.

     [--left LEFT] [--right RIGHT]

 The leftmost and rightmost positions (in bp) between which the eGRM or mTMRCA is computed.